 Color psychology is important for all companies to consider.
 For instance, colors elicit emotional reactions when we see them.
 While the things we feel when we see particular colors may not be universal, there’s no question that selecting the right colors for your brand is an essential part of marketing.
-There’s a reason that many financial institutions use blue as the primary color in their logos, and environmental companies often choose green.
+After all, I know there’s a reason that many financial institutions use blue as the primary color in their logos, and environmental companies often choose green.
 We associate color and meaning.

-When you’re determining the best way to brand your company, color has to be part of the equation.
-Even if you haven’t paid much attention to color as a component of branding before now, if you take a minute to think about it you might be surprised at how important it is.
-The bright primary colors used by Toys R Us would be completely inappropriate for a bank.
+Most importantly, when you’re determining the best way to brand your company, color has to be part of the equation.
+Even if you haven’t paid much attention to color as a component of branding before now.
+So if you take a minute to think about it you might be surprised at how important it is.
+Understandably, the bright primary colors used by Toys R Us would be completely inappropriate for a bank.
 That’s obvious – but the psychology of color goes much deeper than that.

 Myths and Misconceptions about Color Psychology

-You might have read something about color psychology and thought of it as a fairly simple concept.
-One popular trope says that fast food restaurants use red in their logos because red stimulates hunger.
-That might be true for some people, but it’s a mistake not to dig more deeply into the topic.
-It’s not possible to reduce color psychology to a series of generic statements.
+Once upon a time, you might have read something about color psychology and thought of it as a fairly simple concept.
+As one popular trope says that fast food restaurants use red in their logos because red stimulates hunger.
+However, that might be true for some people, but it’s a mistake not to dig more deeply into the topic.
+After all, it’s not possible to reduce color psychology to a series of generic statements.
 Read more about the psy och logo design

 The Risks of Oversimplification

-The problem with being overly reductive when it comes to color psychology is that you run the risk of missing important nuances and cultural differences.
+However, the problem with being overly reductive when it comes to color psychology is that you run the risk of missing important nuances and cultural differences.
 Most important however is to remember that a color that means one thing in one culture may mean something completely different in another.

-The colors associated with mourning are a good example.
+Furthermore, the colors associated with mourning are a good example.
 In Western culture, black is often the traditional color worn to funerals.
 However, there are many cultures that associate other colors with mourning.
 For example, in India and much of the Eastern Hemisphere, white is the color of mourning.
-In Thailand, mourners wear purple, and in Korea, they wear blue.
-Yellow might be viewed as a cheerful color in the West, but for people in Egypt, Ethiopia, and Mexico it is the opposite.
+For instance, in Thailand, mourners wear purple, and in Korea, they wear blue.
+As yellow might be viewed as a cheerful color in the West, but for people in Egypt, Ethiopia, and Mexico it is the opposite.

-You can see the dangers of adhering too closely to one simplistic interpretation of a color’s meaning.
-It is important to consider emotion, cultural significance, and symbolism, among other things, when choosing colors to associate with your brand.
+So now, you can see the dangers of adhering too closely to one simplistic interpretation of a color’s meaning.
+It is important to consider color psychology and the emotion, cultural significance, and symbolism, among other things, when choosing colors to associate with your brand.

 How Cultural Variations and Personal Experiences Shape Reactions to Color

-A company that intended to run marketing campaigns in multiple countries would need to do research to determine which colors to use to create an effective logo and brand.
+Furthermore, a company that intended to run marketing campaigns in multiple countries would need to do research.
+Mainly to determine which colors to use to create an effective logo and brand.
 For example, pink is often considered to be a feminine color, while blue is more masculine.
-That’s a simple example, but it illustrates some of the difficulties associated with colors and marketing.
+However, that’s a simple example, but it illustrates some of the difficulties associated with colors and marketing.
 Pink might be the perfect color for your logo, but if your target audience is men then cultural stigmas may rule it out – unless you can find a way to use it that allows you to connect with your audience in spite of the color’s feminine associations.

-The colors you choose communicate instantly with the people who see your logo.
-If you don’t put any thought into colors you run the risk of people making assumptions about your company and products that aren’t true.
+So, the colors you choose communicate instantly with the people who see your logo.
+For instance, if you don’t put any thought into colors you run the risk of people making assumptions about your company and products that aren’t true.
 For example, imagine that you saw a cleaning company logo like this one:

 One aspect of color choice that many companies overlook is the way colors affect your brand personality.
-A brand’s personality dictates how customers or clients perceive a company – and while it is never possible for a company to completely control that perception, they can certainly make choices that help steer it in a particular direction.
+Above all, a brand’s personality dictates how customers or clients perceive a company – and while it is never possible for a company to completely control that perception, they can certainly make choices that help steer it in a particular direction.

 Let’s look at another sample logo as a way of illustrating the point.
 This is a logo that we designed for a painting and construction company:

-To understand what we mean, it may help to imagine those same colors being used in the logo of an accountancy firm.
-What is perfectly appropriate in one setting may be jarring and even off-putting in another.
+To understand what I mean, it may help to imagine those same colors being used in the logo of an accountancy firm.
+I believe that what is perfectly appropriate in one setting may be jarring and even off-putting in another.

-The next key consideration is what your target audience expects to see.
-If you are marketing your services mostly to big corporations, then the colors you choose will likely be conservative and not flashy.
-On the other hand, a company marketing to younger individuals or in a creative industry might very well feature bright colors to grab attention and convey a sense of playfulness.
+I think the next key consideration is what your target audience expects to see.
+For instance, if you are marketing your services mostly to big corporations.
+The colors to choose will likely be conservative and not flashy.
+On the other hand, a company marketing to younger individuals,(or in a creative industry). might very well feature bright colors.
+Grabbing the attention and conveying a sense of playfulness.

-When you choose colors to associate with your brand, you should always keep your target audience in mind.
+When ychoosing colors to associate with your brand, you should always keep your target audience in mind.
 For international companies, this aspect of branding may be a particularly big challenge.
-As mentioned earlier, color significance can and does change based on culture.
+As I mentioned earlier, color significance can and does change based on culture.

 When you’re in the market for a new logo, color decisions loom large.
 In general, picking one or two colors that work together is preferable to choosing many colors.
 However, people in entertainment, design, or other creative industries may want to use a more varied palate to convey what they do.

-While it is dangerous to be overly simplistic when considering the psychology of colors, it can be helpful to consider some of the most common color associations so you can keep them in mind when choosing a palette for your logo.
+While it is dangerous to be overly simplistic when considering the psychology of colors.
+It can be helpful to consider some of the most common color associations and moods..
+Keeping them in mind when choosing a palette for your logo.

 (a) In most Western cultures, red is used to convey a sense of excitement or even bravado.
 It is often considered the color of both romantic love and passion.
 It can signify heat, fire, or spice.
 In some situations it may also be a warning of impending danger.